devsoap/ds-gradle-vaadin/README.md

-# Gradle Vaadin Flow Plugin
+# DS Vaadin Flow Gradle Plugin

 The Gradle Vaadin Flow plugin allows you to easily build Vaadin 10+ projects with Gradle.
 It allows you to create a new projects from pre-made project templates, themes and components.
 It handles cross-compiling for older browsers which do